Six Canada Geese

 and your raised hand.
 I stood there

-for a moment until they disappeared beyond
+until they disappeared beyond the trees,

-the trees, then walked your way through the muck.
+then walked your way through the muck.

 But nine years later I still remember this,